istio/istio.io/content/en/news/releases/1.25.x/announcing-1.25/change-notes/index.md

 - **Added** `ambient.reconcileIptablesOnStartup` field in the `istio-cni` chart and the corresponding `AMBIENT_RECONCILE_POD_RULES_ON_STARTUP` flag to control whether the ambient CNI agent should reconcile the iptables of pods at startup.

-- **Added** Added ObservedGeneration to Ambient status conditions.
+- **Added** Added `ObservedGeneration` to Ambient status conditions.
 This field will show the generation of the object that was observed by the controller when the condition was generated.
   ([Issue #53331](https://github.com/istio/istio/issues/53331))

 - **Added** Istiod environment variable `PILOT_DNS_CARES_UDP_MAX_QUERIES` that controls the `udp_max_queries` field of Envoy's default Cares DNS resolver.
 This value defaults to 100 when unset.
-For more information, see https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/network/dns_resolver/cares/v3/cares_dns_resolver.proto#envoy-v3-api-field-extensions-network-dns-resolver-cares-v3-caresdnsresolverconfig-udp-max-queries
+For more information, see [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/network/dns_resolver/cares/v3/cares_dns_resolver.proto#envoy-v3-api-field-extensions-network-dns-resolver-cares-v3-caresdnsresolverconfig-udp-max-queries)
   ([Issue #53577](https://github.com/istio/istio/issues/53577))

 - **Added** Support for reconciling in-pod iptables rules of existing ambient pods from the previous version on `istio-cni` upgrade.
 Feature can be toggled with `--set cni.ambient.reconcileIptablesOnStartup=true` and will be enabled by default in future releases.
   ([Issue #1360](https://github.com/istio/istio/issues/1360))

 - **Added** `istio.io/reroute-virtual-interfaces` annotation, a comma separated list of virtual interfaces whose inbound traffic will be unconditionally treated as outbound.
-This allows workloads using virtualized networking (kubeVirt, VMs, docker-in-docker, etc) to function correctly with both sidecar and ambient mesh traffic capture.
+This allows workloads using virtualised networking (KubeVirt, VMs, docker-in-docker, etc) to function correctly with both sidecar and ambient mesh traffic capture.
 **Deprecated** `traffic.sidecar.istio.io/kubevirtInterfaces`, in favor of `istio.io/reroute-virtual-interfaces`
   ([Issue #49829](https://github.com/istio/istio/issues/49829))

-- **Added** support for attaching policy defaults for istio-waypoint by targetting the GatewayClass.
+- **Added** support for attaching policy defaults for istio-waypoint by targeting the GatewayClass.
   ([Issue #54696](https://github.com/istio/istio/issues/54696))

 - **Added** `ambient.istio.io/dns-capture` annotation.
 May be unset, or set to `true` or `false`.